fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     into different subsets, and generating a constant prediction for each subset.
     In the regression case, which is the one relevant to this post, the constant prediction is the average of the target values in the subset.
-    It follows that a decision tree can be seen as a nonparametric regression model, where the regression function that links the target to the features is estimated using a piecewise constant approximation.
+    A decision tree can be seen as a nonparametric regression model, where the regression function that links the target to the features is estimated using a piecewise constant approximation.
     </p>